thinca/coffee-script-on-jscript/README.md

-      -c, --compile      compile to JavaScript and save as .js files -o, --output       set the directory for compiled JavaScript -j, --join         concatenate the scripts before compiling -p, --print        print the compiled JavaScript to stdout -s, --stdio        listen for and compile scripts over stdio -e, --eval         compile a string from the command line
+      -c, --compile      compile to JavaScript and save as .js files -o, --output       set the directory for compiled JavaScript -j, --join         concatenate the scripts before compiling -w, --watch        watch scripts for changes, and recompile -p, --print        print the compiled JavaScript to stdout -s, --stdio        listen for and compile scripts over stdio -e, --eval         compile a string from the command line